 I came up with an analogy using the milk delivery man.
 At one point, that’s just how everyone got their milk.
 I still remember the order forms!
 But today, no matter how much resistance there was to changing this, we all buy our milk from the grocery store.
 You could argue that the milk man provided better, more personalized service and perhaps even delivered fresher milk.
 The glass containers that the milk came in were less wasteful and probably better for the environment too.
 On the other hand, streamlining distribution is a simple way to reduce overhead, while taking milk trucks off the roads reduces both emissions and labour costs.
 This is how change works, you win some, you lose some.
 The important thing is to not find yourself hanging onto archaic practices while everyone else is changing around you.

-Yes, people mostly buy songs now and not albums, that is, if they’re not subscribing to some unlimited streaming service like Apple Music or Tidal, among many others.
-Back in 2008 there was still HMV and Tower Records, you know, physical stores that sold music on physical media like CDs and cassette tapes.
+Yes, people mostly buy songs now and not albums, that is, if they’re not subscribing to some unlimited streaming service like Apple Music or Spotify, among many others.
+Back in 2008 there was still HMV and Tower Records — you know, physical stores that sold music on physical media like CDs and cassette tapes.
 Today, that’s as passé as yellow phone books or the milk delivery man.

 To be clear, I’m not saying that recording a full-length album is an outdated practice that should be discontinued and that you should only record songs.
 Not yet anyways.
 What I’m saying is that how you distribute that music cannot be through physical CDs anymore.

 Bewildered by digital alternatives, or perhaps just hanging onto old habits, I still see musicians making the mistake of printing CDs.
 Just stop doing that already, it’s 2016!

 Part of the problem, as I mentioned in my 2008 blog post, is not only that accepting change can be difficult, but more importantly, for a lot of people the real challenge is in figuring out what to change or how to adapt.
 The solutions aren’t always easy to recognize.